 Liz Kyonka, Ph.D.

 I am originally from Toronto, Canada, and have also lived in the USA, New Zealand and Australia.
-Currently, I am an Education Specialist at the Centre for Addiction and Mental Health in Toronto and an adjunct lecturer with the University of New England, Australia.
+Currently, I am an Assistant Professor in Psychology at California State University, East Bay.

 Analysis of Gambling Behavior, 2017-present

 Journal of the Experimental Analysis of Behavior, 2010-2012, 2018-2020

 Association for behavior analysis science board, 2021-2024